axblount/dotfiles/README.md

 This repository contains all my important dotfiles.
 I manage it with [GNU Stow][2], as outlined by [xero][1] and [Kraymer][3].

-To view a listing of the dotfiles use `tree -a -I .git`.

 Install
 -------